SIT Study Abroad Logo

 Why study abroad in Indonesia?

-Discover the astounding dynamics of a highly pluralistic society in one of the most visually arresting, culturally rich, and biodiverse parts of the planet.
-Bali, the program base, is known for its beautiful rice terraces, beaches, temples, and distinctive art forms.
-Attend classes in an ancient palace, Puri Kerambitan.
-Then travel to witness Bali’s arts and religious ceremonies, including purification under the sacred fountains, processions to the river or ocean, the making of delicate artistic Hindu offerings, and dance performances lasting late into the night.
 Explore Java’s religious sites, temples, and mosques; view street art with Javanese peers; and roam mountains.
-Java is the original home of tempe, fermented soy beans, and batik textiles, so you will learn techniques from experts and produce a batik T-shirt.
-In a farming village in Bali’s Tabanan district, study the local agriculture and unique practices of the subak societies, which govern rice field irrigation.
-Plant rice, cook traditional dishes, and make a coconut bowl and coconut oil.
+Java is the original home of tempe, fermented soybeans, and batik textiles, where culinary and fabrics have played a significant role in influencing the renowned Silk Road.
+In a simple village in Bali’s Tabanan district, study the local agriculture and unique practices of the subak societies, which govern rice field irrigation.
+Plant rice, cook traditional dishes, and make brown sugar and handicrafts.
 Meet healers and make traditional medicines.
-Hear and play Indonesia’s peculiar and widely influential traditional gamelan music, which has distinct styles in both Bali and Java.
+Hear and play Indonesia’s peculiar and widely influential traditional gamelan music that have entertained even the ancient kingdoms of Bali and Java.
 Attend visual arts and ballet performances, as well as Hindu and Muslim ceremonies in Bali and Java.

 Highlights